Architecture¶

 └── <topic>-advisor.md

-config.tomlis committed repo policy.local.tomlis gitignored operator-local state.plans/contains the human-readable planning artifacts.
+config.tomlis committed repo policy.local.tomlis gitignored operator-local override state.plans/contains the human-readable planning artifacts.

 Machine-local state¶